 Means Test: 2023 Median Income Adjustments

 Every now and then, the government updates the bankruptcy median income limits.
-They last did it in Nov 2022.
-Good news: the California 2022 median income numbers are now even higher, increasing household income for bankruptcy means test qualifying.
+They last did it in Apr 2023.
+Good news: the California 2023 median income numbers are yet even higher, increasing household income for bankruptcy means test qualifying.
 This means that more people could qualify for Chapter 7 bankruptcy using the California median income numbers below.

 2023 Median Income for California Households

-Because the California median income changes maybe once or twice a year, these recent changes last 2022 will be the first numbers used for 2023 median income.
+Because the California median income changes maybe once or twice a year, these recent changes will be the 2nd and updated numbers used for 2023 median income.
 You’ll see below there’s talk about household size.
 Notice also that larger families also get a break, as the amount for each additional member after 4 increases another $9,900.
 This is helpful for households of five people or more.

 What is Median Household Income: Roommates and Spouses